-On March 13, 2022, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with a single healthcare-focused institutional investor (the "Purchaser"), pursuant to which the Company issued, in a registered direct offering (the "2022 Preferred Stock Offering"), 2,425 shares of Series A convertible preferred stock (the "Series A Preferred Stock") and 2,425 shares of Series B convertible preferred stock (the "Series B Preferred Stock") and Series A warrants (the "Series A Warrants") to purchase up to an aggregate of 12,125 shares of the common stock of the Company (the "Common Stock") and Series B warrants (the "Series B Warrants") to purchase up to an aggregate of 12,125 shares of Common Stock.
+On March 13, 2022, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with a single healthcare-focused institutional investor (the "Purchaser"), pursuant to which the Company issued, in a registered direct offering (the "2022 Preferred Stock Offering"), 2,425 shares of Series A convertible preferred stock (the "Series A Preferred Stock") and 2,425 shares of Series B convertible preferred stock (the "Series B Preferred Stock") and Series A warrants (the "Series A Warrants") to purchase up to an aggregate of 12,125 shares of the common stock of the Company (the "Common Stock") and Series B warrants (the "Series B Warrants") to purchase up to an aggregate of 12,125 shares of 12,125 shares of Common Stock.
 Each share of Series A Preferred Stock and Series B Preferred Stock has a stated value of \$1,000 per share and a conversion price of \$400.00 per share.
 The shares of preferred stock issued in the offering are convertible into an aggregate of 12,125 shares of Common Stock.
 The Series A Warrants have an exercise price of \$3.69 per share and became exercisable six months following the date of issuance and will expire 5 years following the initial exercise date.
-The Series B Warrants have an exercise price of \$3.69 per share and became exercisable six months following the date of issuance and will expire one and one-half years following the initial exercise date.
+The Series B Warrants have an exercise price of \$3.69 per share and became exercisable six months following the date of issuance and will expire 5 years following the date of issuance and will expire on May 25, 2028.
 The Purchase Agreement contains customary representations and warranties and agreements of the Company and the Purchaser and customary indemnification rights and obligations of the parties.
 The 2022 Preferred Stock Offering closed on March 14, 2022 and total net proceeds were approximately \$4.3 million.